 We are required by law to:

-Except in an emergency or other special situations, we will ask you to sign a general consent, as required by Pennsylvania law, so that we may use and disclose your PHI for the following purposes:
+Except in an emergency or other special situation, we will ask you to sign a general consent, as required by Pennsylvania law, so that we may use and disclose your PHI for the following purposes:

 Treatment.
 We may use and disclose PHI about you in connection with your treatment, for example to diagnose you.
 In addition, we may contact you to remind you about appointments, give you instructions prior to tests or surgery, or inform you about treatment alternatives or other health related benefits or services.
 We may also disclose your PHI to other providers, doctors, nurses, technicians, medical students, hospital personnel or other health care facilities involved in your treatment.
 We may need to communicate this PHI to other health care providers using phone, fax, two-way radio or electronic transfer.